Rasmuskilp/kubernetes_app/README.md

 # to show on which url the service is running on
 minikube service web --url
 # now you can go to the url on that service and see the app working :)

+# These were initial commands that I did with kubernetes on an Windows machine
+[18:17] Rasmus Kilp
+    $ minikube start --vm-driver=hyperv --kubernetes-version 1.14.8
+​[18:17] Rasmus Kilp
+    to run minikube
+​[18:17] Rasmus Kilp
+    (my kubernetes version for docker was 1.14.8) ​[18:17] Rasmus Kilp
+    then you can to minikube dashboard
+​[18:18] Rasmus Kilp
+    $ kubectl run rasmus-upn --image=docker
+​[18:18] Rasmus Kilp
+    to run the image
+​[18:18] Rasmus Kilp
+    (my image was named rasmus-upn)
+​[18:19] Rasmus Kilp
+    also, to note, as containers automatically exit when bash script is run, kubernetes will say the status of the thing is crash or what not
+​[18:19] Rasmus Kilp
+    if you do : $ kubectl get pods
+​[18:19] Rasmus Kilp
+    $ kubectl expose deployment rasmus-upn
+    [18:19] Rasmus Kilp
+        and kubectl get svc
+    ​[18:19] Rasmus Kilp
+        to show ip (though it is local anyway) ​[18:20] Rasmus Kilp
+        $ kubectl expose deployment rasmus-upn --port=8080